Antagonist Movement

 The Antagonist Art Movement was a cultural movement formed in New York City in 2000.
 The group grew out of desperation and in reaction to the New York art market.
-The movement primarily involves visual arts, literature, film, art manifestos and graphic design.
+The movement primarily involves visual arts, literature, film, art manifestos, and graphic design.
 The Antagonist Art Movement articulates its anti-commercial politics through a rejection of the prevailing standards in the art market and focuses its efforts on creating non-commercial cultural works and venues.
-Its purpose is to ridicule the meaninglessness, superficiality and artificiality of the commercial art world.
-The Antagonists foster emerging talent by providing opportunities for the exhibition of works, networking with other artists, mentoring and resources.
+The Antagonists foster emerging talent by providing opportunities for the exhibition of works, networking with other artists, mentoring, and resources.
 The Antagonist Movement has worked with more than 3,500 artists from around the world over the past 14 years.

-Overview

-Antagonist activities have included public gatherings, demonstrations, the publication of art/literary journals, the production of documentary films, a clothing line, weekly art shows, writer's nights and a public access television show.
-For many of its members, the Movement is their protest against the established commercial art market in which there is little chance for unknown artists to succeed, regardless of how talented they may be.

-Based on Manhattan's Lower East Side, the Antagonist Movement also has participants in other US cities, Europe and South America.

-Influenced by punk rock, pop art and by the Dada movement, the Antagonist Movement seeks to be inclusive of all forms of art and individual artist's styles and expressions as long as the work provokes.